Frequently Asked Questions

 Who can use my adoption season ticket?

 The season ticket is valid for usage by the named recipient only.
-Season tickets being used by anyone other than those named on the ticket will be confiscated at our entrance gate.
+If the photo on the adoption record does not match the person using it, the season tickets will be confiscated at our entrance gate.

-We may ask for additional proof of ID on entrance.
+We may also ask for additional proof of ID on entrance.

 Can I set up an adoption by post?